ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Comparisons are restricted to Singular Path values and primitive values (such as number, string, `true`, `false`, `null`).

-Data types are not implicitly converted in comparisons.
-So `"13 == '13'"` selects no node.

-A member or element value by itself in a Boolean context is interpreted as `false` only if it does not exist.
-Otherwise it is interpreted as `true`.
-To be more specific about the actual value, explicit comparisons are necessary.
-This existence test — as an exception to the general rule — also works with structured values.

 ~~~~ abnf
 comp-expr    = comparable S comp-op S comparable
 comparable   = number / string-literal /              ; primitive ...